r00tman/Turbopad/README.md

-<p align=center>Ever wondered what to do with this unnecessarily huge trackpad of yours?<br/> Turns out it's perfect for velocity-sensitive MIDI drum pads, CC's, guitars and more!</p>
+<p align=center>Ever wondered what to do with this unnecessarily huge trackpad of yours?<br/> Turns out it's perfect for velocity-sensitive MIDI drum pads, CC's, **MPE** guitars and more!</p>

 https://github.com/user-attachments/assets/ae6cb475-0d78-4b82-80ac-f43aefdf63b4